 According to Brazilian legislation, mining companies are required to consult with Indigenous Peoples within a designated distance from a proposed mining site.
 In the case of PVG, there were no Indigenous communities within the prescribed area.
 Nonetheless, the Company, SEMAS and FUNAI agreed to undertake the ECI to consider Indigenous Peoples outside of the designated range which SEMAS included as a condition in the LP.
-Due to this undertaking, the TRF1 Court ruled that the commitment to consult with Indigenous Peoples was enforceable.
+Due to this undertaking, the TRF1 Court ruled that this commitment was enforceable.